 Also, for a holistic overview of this new operating system leading up to its official launch and beyond, keep in touch with us for all the latest news.

-If you have more suggestions or other questions about Microsoft Teams as an integrated part of the new Windows 11 OS, please access the comments section below.
+Please access the comments section below if you have more suggestions or other questions about Microsoft Teams as an integrated part of the new Windows 11 OS.